GerHobbelt/owemdjee/README.md

   The primary target audience for OIIO is VFX studios and developers of tools such as renderers, compositors, viewers, and other image-related software you'd find in a production pipeline.

 - **openjpeg** [📁](../../thirdparty/openjpeg) [🌐](https://github.com/GerHobbelt/thirdparty-openjpeg) -- OPENJPEG Library and Applications -- OpenJPEG is an open-source JPEG 2000 codec written in C language.
 It has been developed in order to promote the use of [JPEG 2000](http://www.jpeg.org/jpeg2000), a still-image compression standard from the Joint Photographic Experts Group ([JPEG](http://www.jpeg.org)).
 Since April 2015, it is officially recognized by ISO/IEC and ITU-T as a [JPEG 2000 Reference Software](http://www.itu.int/rec/T-REC-T.804-201504-I!Amd2).
-- **mozjpeg** [📁](./mozjpeg) [🌐](https://github.com/GerHobbelt/mozjpeg) -- the Mozilla JPEG Encoder Project improves JPEG compression efficiency achieving higher visual quality and smaller file sizes at the same time.
-It is compatible with the JPEG standard, and the vast majority of the world's deployed JPEG decoders.
-MozJPEG is a patch for [libjpeg-turbo](https://github.com/libjpeg-turbo/libjpeg-turbo).
 - **openpbs** [📁](./openpbs) [🌐](https://github.com/GerHobbelt/openpbs) -- in May 2020, OpenPBS became the new name for the PBS Professional Open Source Project.
 OpenPBS® software optimizes job scheduling and workload management in high-performance computing (HPC) environments – clusters, clouds, and supercomputers – improving system efficiency and people’s productivity.
 Built by HPC people for HPC people, OpenPBS is fast, scalable, secure, and resilient, and supports all modern infrastructure, middleware, and applications.
-- **openssl** [📁](./openssl) [🌐](https://github.com/GerHobbelt/openssl) -- OpenSSL is a robust, commercial-grade, full-featured Open Source Toolkit for the Transport Layer Security (TLS) protocol formerly known as the Secure Sockets Layer (SSL) protocol.
+- **OpenSSL** [📁](./openssl) [🌐](https://github.com/GerHobbelt/openssl) -- OpenSSL is a robust, commercial-grade, full-featured Open Source Toolkit for the Transport Layer Security (TLS) protocol formerly known as the Secure Sockets Layer (SSL) protocol.
 The protocol implementation is based on a full-strength general purpose cryptographic library, which can also be used stand-alone.
 - **opentelemetry-cpp** [📁](./opentelemetry-cpp) [🌐](https://github.com/GerHobbelt/opentelemetry-cpp) -- The OpenTelemetry C++ Client
 - **openvino** [📁](./openvino) [🌐](https://github.com/GerHobbelt/openvino) -- OpenVINO™ is an open-source toolkit for optimizing and deploying AI inference, includind several components: namely [Model Optimizer], [OpenVINO™ Runtime], [Post-Training Optimization Tool], as well as CPU, GPU, GNA, multi device and heterogeneous plugins to accelerate deep learning inference on Intel® CPUs and Intel® Processor Graphics.
 It supports pre-trained models from [Open Model Zoo], along with 100+ open source and public models in popular formats such as TensorFlow, ONNX, PaddlePaddle, MXNet, Caffe, Kaldi.
 - **Open-XML-SDK** [📁](./Open-XML-SDK) [🌐](https://github.com/GerHobbelt/Open-XML-SDK) -- the Microsoft Open XML SDK (.NET) provides tools for working with Office Word, Excel, and PowerPoint documents.